CivicHall/civic-hall-member-guide/content/membership/plans.md

    copy: "If you are a team of 3 or more, you may be interested in an Organization Membership plan.
 For more info, email <partnerships@civichall.org>."
    heading: Organization Memberships

-subtitle: Choose your preferred plan – We’ll take care of the rest
 tags: ['Membership', 'Prices']
 title: Membership Plans
-type: pricing
 weight: 99
 ---
 Community is the cornerstone of Civic Hall.
 We are a membership community of over 1,000 individuals including representatives of over 100 organizations: social entrepreneurs, change-makers, government employees, hackers, academics, journalists, and artists.
 Together we are action-oriented, cross-sector professionals aiming to further the world of civic tech.